sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 The steps involved in creating a dataset are:

-- *Open the Project where you want to create dataset*
+- *Open the Project where you want to create a dataset*
-- *Click on "Datasets" tab*
+- *Click on the "Datasets" tab*
 - *Click on "Create" and choose "Datasets"*
 - *Select your dataset type and enter the fields in the dialog*
 - *Update the schema of the dataset*